laravel/cashier-stripe/UPGRADE.md

 php artisan vendor:publish --tag=cashier-migrations
 ```

-Subsequently, the `Cashier::ignoreMigrations()` call has been removed and you should remove it from your service provider if you've added it.
+Because of this change, the `Cashier::ignoreMigrations` method has been removed.

 ### Renamed "Name" Column To "Type"